hmrc/organisations-details-api/README.md

 Follow the process for [matching](https://github.com/hmrc/organisations-matching-api) to generate a matchId.

-Ensure mongo and service manager (`sm --start OVHO -r`) are running.
+Ensure mongo and service manager (`sm2 --start OVHO -r`) are running.

 The service can be run on port 9656 with: